survivejs/react-book/manuscript/12_authoring_libraries.md

 ### Publishing a Prerelease Version

-Sometimes you might want to publish something preliminary for other people to test.
+Sometimes, you might want to publish something preliminary for other people to test.
 There are certain conventions for this.
 You rarely see *alpha* releases at npm. *beta* and *rc (release candidate) are common, though.
 For example, a package might have versions like this:

 * v0.5.0-alpha1
 * v0.5.0-beta1